 Image Source

-The map above indicates the location of every homicide reported in the city of Toronto for over 25 years.
-Colored markers reveal murders from 2021 to August 2025, with yellow markers indicating shooting deaths, red markers representing stabbing deaths, and blue markers indicating other murders.
-Grey markers indicate homicides reported from 2004 through 2020.
+Colored markers reveal murders from 2021 to December 2025, with yellow markers indicating shooting deaths, red markers representing stabbing deaths, and blue markers indicating other murders.
+Grey markers indicate older homicides reported from 2004 through 2020.

 Source: Toronto Police Public Safety Data Portal.

-Toronto homicide statistics reveal that in 2023 Moss Park had the most murders with seven, while 2022 saw a five-way tie among Alderwood, Glenfield-Jane Heights, Lansing-Westgate, Moss Park, and York University Heights with three homicides each.
+Toronto homicide statistics reveal that in 2023 Moss Park had the most murders with seven, while 2022 saw another five-way tie among Alderwood, Glenfield-Jane Heights, Lansing-Westgate, Moss Park, and York University Heights with three homicides each.
 In 2021, York University Heights led with six homicides.

-Here’s the neighbourhood breakdown of the 32 homicides reported in Toronto as of October 2025:
+Here’s the neighbourhood breakdown of the 38 homicides reported in Toronto as of December 2025:

-• Annex: 1
+• Annex: 2

 • Bendale-Glen Andrew: 2